Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus its siblings or alternatives.
-It mentions what content is searchable but doesn't specify use cases, prerequisites, or exclusions, leaving the agent to infer usage from the tool name alone.
+No guidance is given on when to use this tool versus its siblings.
+It does not specify scenarios or exclusions, leaving the agent to infer usage context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.